-Morocco Labor Law Guide for Hiring Employees and Contractors
+Labor Law Compliance Guide for Morocco

-Morocco, with a diversified economy, recorded a GDP of approximately $135 billion for the year 2023.
+Morocco, with a diversified economy, recorded a nominal GDP of approximately $179.6 billion in 2025, with GDP growth forecast at 4.2-5.0% for 2026.

 Key sectors driving the Moroccan economy include agriculture, mining, manufacturing, tourism, and services.
 Agriculture remains a significant contributor, employing a large portion of the population and contributing substantially to the country’s GDP.

 The manufacturing sector, especially automotive and aerospace industries, has seen substantial growth in recent years.
 Tourism continues to be a vital sector, attracting millions of visitors annually.
+Morocco is also a key nearshore BPO and call center destination for European companies, particularly French-speaking markets.

 The country’s currency is the Moroccan Dirham (MAD).